seth-shaw-asu/islandora-playbook/README.md

 To work on a feature, make sure you have the relevant pieces of content replicated and configuration adjusted so it works properly for your test case *then create a VM snapshot* so you can bring it back to that state if needed during the development process.

+To have the playbook pull in a specific fork and/or branch of islandora-repo, modify the 'repo' and 'version' properties of the "clone the ASU project" task in `roles/internal/symlink/tasks/main.yml`.

 ## Introduction

 This is an Ansible playbook for provisioning an instance of Islandora.
 This repository can be used with Vagrant, or for deploying to a remote server.